FiniteStateInc/binary-scan/README.md

 ## Extended Feature Example (Optional)

+> [!WARNING]
+>
+> Warning: To use the exact YAML code provided below, you must run it on
+> `ubuntu-latest`.
+If you want to run it on a different runner os, you will need
+> to adapt the code accordingly.

 In this section, we provide a code snippet for integrating this action into your existing workflow.
 Primarily, it uploads the file to the Finite State Platform for analysis.
 Once that process is complete, it automatically add a comment to